Supercontinent: Precipitation

 Though precipitation rates during monsoonal circulations are difficult to predict, there is evidence for a large orographic barrier within the interior of Pangaea during the late Paleozoic (~251.9 Ma).
-The possibility of the SW-NE trending Appalachian-Hercynian Mountains makes the region's monsoonal circulations potentially relatable to present-day monsoonal circulations surrounding the Tibetan Plateau, which is known to positively influence the magnitude of monsoonal periods within Eurasia.
+The possibility of the southwest–northeast trending Appalachian-Hercynian Mountains makes the region's monsoonal circulations potentially relatable to present-day monsoonal circulations surrounding the Tibetan Plateau, which is known to positively influence the magnitude of monsoonal periods within Eurasia.
 It is therefore somewhat expected that lower topography in other regions of the supercontinent during the Jurassic would negatively influence precipitation variations.
 The breakup of supercontinents may have affected local precipitation.
 When any supercontinent breaks up, there will be an increase in precipitation runoff over the surface of the continental landmasses, increasing silicate weathering and the consumption of CO2.

 Temperature

-Even though during the Archaean solar radiation was reduced by 30 percent and the Cambrian-Precambrian boundary by six percent, the Earth has only experienced three ice ages throughout the Precambrian.
+Even though during the Archaean solar radiation was reduced by 30 percent and the Cambrian-Precambrian boundary by 6 percent, the Earth has only experienced three ice ages throughout the Precambrian.
 Erroneous conclusions are more likely to be made when models are limited to one climatic configuration (which is usually present-day).

 Cold winters in continental interiors are due to rate ratios of radiative cooling (greater) and heat transport from continental rims.
 To raise winter temperatures within continental interiors, the rate of heat transport must increase to become greater than the rate of radiative cooling.
 Through climate models, alterations in atmospheric CO2 content and ocean heat transport are not comparatively effective.

 CO2 models suggest that values were low in the late Cenozoic and Carboniferous-Permian glaciations.
-Although early Paleozoic values are much larger (more than ten percent higher than that of today).
+Although early Paleozoic values are much larger (more than 10 percent higher than that of today).
 This may be due to high seafloor spreading rates after the breakup of Precambrian supercontinents and the lack of land plants as a carbon sink.

 During the late Permian, it is expected that seasonal Pangaean temperatures varied drastically.
-Subtropic summer temperatures were warmer than that of today by as much as 6–10 degrees and mid-latitudes in the winter were less than −30 degrees Celsius.
+Subtropic summer temperatures were warmer than that of today by as much as 6–10 degrees, and mid-latitudes in the winter were less than −30 degrees Celsius.
 These seasonal changes within the supercontinent were influenced by the large size of Pangaea.
 And, just like today, coastal regions experienced much less variation.

 During the Jurassic, summer temperatures did not rise above zero degrees Celsius along the northern rim of Laurasia, which was the northernmost part of Pangaea (the southernmost portion of Pangaea was Gondwana).
 Ice-rafted dropstones sourced from Russia are indicators of this northern boundary.
 The Jurassic is thought to have been approximately 10 degrees Celsius warmer along 90 degrees East paleolongitude compared to the present temperature of today's central Eurasia.